apache/tvm-rfcs/rfcs/0067-quarterly-releases.md

     * The release manager makes a GitHub release and updates an in-repo file `RELEASE.md` on both `main` and the release branch with the release notes

 Much of this can be automated via GitHub Actions on the apache/tvm repo.
 Eventually (though maybe not for the upcoming release) these will handle all the building, testing, and publishing of releases so the job of the release manager will become simpler over time.

+The release manager will use the release notes and discussions with developers to determine the next version number.
+Releases will continue the current versioning scheme of `major.minor.patch`, with a typical release involving a bump of the minor release version.
+Patch versions will be used for follow up releases onto a quarterly release, but not for the next quarter's release.

+This RFC will not go into effect until we resolve the API around `relay.build` since that may introduce significant churn in the community.
+See [the discussion](https://discuss.tvm.apache.org/t/pre-rfc-compilation-configuration-representation/11372) for details.

+Even with this RFC the ultimate decision to releases rests with the community.
+If no one wants to do a release, then it will be skipped or delayed until the community agrees and a release manager can be selected.

 # Prior Work